kylebebak/react-redux-query/README.md

 ### All `useQuery` options

 - `intervalMs`: Interval between end of fetcher call and next fetcher call
+- `intervalRedefineFetcher`: If true, fetcher is redefined each time it's called on interval, by forcing component to rerender (true by default)
 - `noRefetch`: If true, don't refetch if there's already data at key
 - `noRefetchMs`: If noRefetch is true, noRefetch behavior active for this many ms (forever by default)
 - `refetchKey`: Pass in new value to force refetch without changing key